JuriKiin/filter-json-array/README.md

 Whether the output should use the data, or the matcher.

-This is useful for getting partial matches, rather than direct matches) Default false.
+This is useful for getting partial matches, rather than direct matches.
+Default false.

 Usage: